The True Cost of War Since September 11, 2001

 War on Terrorism Casualties by Military Branch

 The Army (including the Army National Guard and Reserves) comprises 49 percent of the total DoD force but sustained more than 70 percent of the combat deaths in Iraq and Afghanistan.
 The Marine Corps (including the Reserves) makes up only 10 percent of the total DoD force but experienced 23 percent of the combat-related deaths.

-The Navy (including Reserves) make up 19 percent of the total DoD force and sustained over 2 percent of the total combat casualties.
-The Air Force (including Air National Guard and Reserves) comprises 21 percent of the total DOD force and experienced just over 1 percent of the total casualties.
+The Navy (including Reserves) makes up 19 percent of the total DoD force and sustained over 2 percent of the total combat casualties.
+The Air Force (including Air National Guard and Reserves) comprises 21 percent of the total DoD force and experienced just over 1 percent of the total casualties.

-The active duty forces comprise 55 percent of the total DOD force and have experienced more than 80 percent of the total deaths in Iraq and Afghanistan.
-The Reserve forces (Reserves and National Guard) make up 45 percent of the force and received nearly 19 percent of the total casualties.
+The active duty forces comprise 55 percent of the total DoD force and have experienced more than 80 percent of the total deaths in Iraq and Afghanistan.
+The Reserve forces (Reserves and National Guard) comprise 45 percent of the force and received nearly 19 percent of the total casualties.

 Just under 3 percent of the total fatalities were women, who make up 16 percent of the total DOD force.
 Men, who make up 84 percent of the total force experienced 97 percent of the deaths in the two theaters of operation.

 In contrast, during the first Gulf War (1990-1991), 382 American service members died in-theater; 147 (38 percent) of those a result of direct combat.